Mingxue-Zhang/id2203_project/README.md

 # ID2203-project

-This is a the place for submitting the final project.
+This is the repository for submitting the final project of ID2203.